Frank G. Burke Fellowship Fund

 Established in December 1982 by a donation from Col. and Mrs. Russell M. Tegnell in memory of their daughter, Helen A. Tegnell.
 The spendable income shall be used to provide financial assistance to worthy students enrolled in the MLS or PhD programs in the College of Information Studies.

-Established in 1998 by the College of Information Studies Alumni Chapter, the spendable income shall be used to provide financial assistance to students enrolled in a graduate degree program at the iSchool.
+Established by the iSchool Alumni Chapter, the spendable income shall be used to provide financial assistance to students with demonstrated financial need who are currently enrolled in a graduate degree program at the iSchool.

 LSSI Scholarship Endowment